Last ticket sold at 4:00 PM

-We offer three different volunteer opportunities for teenages in Grades 9-12
+We offer three different volunteer opportunities for teenagers in Grades 9-12

 The Wildflower Foundation, Inc.

 Looking to fulfill those community service hours?
 Why not do them at Zoo Miami where you are surrounded by over 3,000 animals?
 Sign up to volunteer for Zoo Camp during Spring or Summer Camp, assisting counselors as we provide the best zoo experience and build eco-warriors.
+Applicants must be 14-18 years of age.
 This program is sponsored by Zoo Miami Foundation.
 Further questions should be directed to Zoo Miami Foundation at 305-255-5551 or email@example.com.

-To apply please click on the appropriate links to submit an application and email the reference form to two references to submit.
-The Reference Form is a pdf document to be submitted electronically.
+To apply please fill out the application and submit 2 references using the Reference Form below.
 Applications are not complete until we receive your references.

-We offer three different volunteer opportunities for teenages in Grades 9-12.
+We offer three different volunteer opportunities for teenagers in Grades 9-12.

 We also welcome volunteers from companies, scout troops, fraternities, and other community groups to assist with one-time projects and events around the Zoo Miami.
 These projects provide an invaluable service to the Zoo while also providing a wonderful opportunity for groups to spend quality time together.
 We can tailor a program of activities that is right for your group.